ccampo133/ccampo133.github.io/_posts/2016-02-15-boot-service-package.md

 <sup>(Skip it all and check out the [sample code on GitHub][democode]!)</sup>

-So now that that's out of the way,tTo start, I've created a simple Spring Boot web service.
+So now that that's out of the way, to start, I've created a simple Spring Boot web service.
 Nothing fancy, however it can literally any Spring Boot 1.3+ application.
 For simplicity's sake, it's just a single MVC controller that returns the string `Hello world!`: